arnavgadade14/Temperature-Of-Your-CPU-Using-Raspberry-Pi/README.md

   root@raspberrypi: /home/pi# python version
 </blockquote>

-Write Code In Mu.
+Write The Code In Mu.
 And Run It In Terminal

 <blockquote>
   root@raspberrypi: /home/pi# python3 filename.py